Frequently Asked Questions

 How will notice and communication work?

-DPHHS will send updated notices indicating whether members need to meet community engagement requirements, how they can comply, and how to verify they have completed them.
+DPHHS will send updated notices indicating whether members need to meet the community engagement requirement, how they can comply, and how to verify they have completed them.
 Members are encouraged to create an account on the Self Service Portal and opt-in to email communications.